Top 10 Virtual Assistant Tools (Free + Paid)

 Seamless file sharing with clients who also use Dropbox.

-Reliable cloud backup for your entire business.
+Reliable Dropbox for backup to protect your entire business.

-Mobile app makes file access and uploads easy from anywhere.
+Dropbox app makes file access and uploads easy from anywhere.

 Large storage capacity with the Plus plan.